wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Mrs Buttermuffin_** : Oh, one more thing, it will be stored in my pantry overnight to make sure no-one can steal it.
 That's very important...
 It will be left in the pantry, for safekeeping.
 In...
 The...
 Pantry...

 **_Roxy Belmeadows_** : Well there you have it, just time for a quick look at tomorrow's papers.
 The Times goes with, "Cake will be in pantry".
-The Telegraph says "Pantry contains cake" and also has a piece on the Rod Stewart Pothole.
-The Guardian leads with "Cake-Gate, what did government know", and The Sun, "Cor, what a whopper!"... a picture of the cake there.
+The Telegraph says "Pantry contains cake" and also an in-depth piece on the Rod Stewart Pothole.
+The Guardian leads with "Cake-Gate cover-up" and finally, The Sun, "Cor, what a whopper!"... a picture of the cake there.
 That's all from me on the day we learned that the cake will be in the pantry.

 ---